lingjunzhao/lingjunzhao.github.io/_pages/about.md

 I am a first-year Ph.D. student at the Computer Science Department of University of Maryland, College Park.

-My current research interests include natural language generation, interactions between language and vision for learning, and domain adaptation.
+My research interests include natural language generation, language learning through visual and social interactions.

 I graduated from Columbia University with M.S. in Computer Science, and Sun Yat-Sen University with B.S. in Computational Mathematics.
 Before joining UMD, I worked on low resource cross-lingual information retrieval, information extraction and computer vision.

 Outside research, I am an amateur artist in oil painting.